Buddy Holly: Death

-The Winter Dance Party tour began in Milwaukee, Wisconsin, on January 23, 1959.
-The amount of travel involved created logistical problems, as the distance between venues had not been considered when scheduling performances.
-Adding to the problem, the unheated tour buses twice broke down in freezing weather, with dire consequences.
-Holly's drummer, Carl Bunch, was hospitalized for frostbite to his toes (sustained while aboard the bus), so Holly decided to seek other transportation.
 On February 2, before their appearance in Clear Lake, Iowa, Holly chartered a four-seat Beechcraft Bonanza airplane for Jennings, Allsup, and himself, from Dwyer Flying Service in Mason City, Iowa.
 Holly's idea was to depart following the show at the Surf Ballroom in Clear Lake and fly to their next venue, in Moorhead, Minnesota, via Fargo, North Dakota, allowing them time to rest and launder their clothes and avoid an arduous bus journey.
 Immediately after the Clear Lake show (which ended just before midnight), Allsup agreed to flip a coin for the seat with Ritchie Valens.
 Valens called heads; when he won, he reportedly said, "That's the first time I've ever won anything in my life."
 Allsup later opened a restaurant/bar in Fort Worth, Texas, called Heads Up Saloon.
 Waylon Jennings voluntarily gave up his seat to J. P. Richardson (the Big Bopper), who had influenza and complained that the tour bus was too cold and uncomfortable for a man of his size.